MovingtoMars/Passambler/README.md

 # Passambler
 Passambler is a simple general purpose language.

-It isn't finished yet, but the language is usable.

 ## Examples
 A simple Hello World program looks like this:
 ```
 using('std.Writeln');